CMSgov/bluebutton-web-server/README.md

 python manage.py create_test_user_and_application
 ```

-The next step is optional: If your backend HAPI FHIR server is configured to require x509 certificates to access it then you need to obtain that keypair and place those files in certificate folder called `cerstore`.
+The next step is optional: If your backend HAPI FHIR server is configured to require x509 certificates to access it then you need to obtain that keypair and place those files in certificate folder called `certstore`.

 ```bash
 mkdir ../certstore